Reinhard Marx: Violence and religion

+Science and Technology

+In June 2026, Cardinal Marx spoke about the need for human control over AI.

-Democracy and human rights
+Democracy, peace and human rights

 In August 2020, Marx spoke out in favour of the pro-democracy protestors in Belarus.
 On 15 August, he preached in Munich Cathedral: "Everywhere where people rise up and defend human dignity, the dignity of life and the dignity of freedom, one becomes conscious of Easter and that includes Belarus.
 Easter means rising up against hatred, violence and injustice".

 In September 2020, Marx spoke out against an attempt in the Danish parliament to ban non-medical circumcision.
 He said, "The Catholic Church in the European Union considers any attempt on the fundamental right to freedom of religion as unacceptable.
 The criminalization of circumcision is a very grave measure that raises deep concern".

 Following the Russian invasion of Ukraine, Cardinal Marx attended a Ukrainian Catholic divine liturgy in Munich on 27 February 2022.
 He made a direct appeal to Patriarch Kirill of the Russian Orthodox Church to use his influence to put an end to the war.
 He said, 'I implore the Patriarch of Moscow to exert his influence on the president so that the war stops and arms are laid down' and 'While we bishops are not politicians, it is our task and our duty to proclaim the Gospel’s message of peace – especially to those who are of the opinion that they can push their political aims on people with force and terror'.
 On the occasion, he also assured Ukrainian Catholics that they could count on the aid and solidarity of German Catholics.
 Following the end of the liturgy, he and Bishop Bohdan Dzyurakh of the Ukrainian Catholic Church in Germany, together prayed the prayer of peace in German and Ukrainian that John Paul II had prayed shortly before the beginning of the 1991 Iraq war.